corlys/widatech-be/README.md

 );
 ```

-If you want to generate dummy files, then run this command
+If you want to generate dummy rows, then run this command

 ```sql
 INSERT INTO invoices (sales_person_name, customer_name, notes, products_sold, total_amount, created_at, updated_at)